CabMasterPro User Guide

 Adding Static Images/Text

-If you want to add a dynamic text field that will be filled in with information from your drawing (e.g.part sizes etc), see the Adding Placeholder Fields.
+If you want to add a dynamic text field that will be filled in with information from your drawing, e.g. job and part details, see Adding Placeholder Fields and using the Data tab discussed next.

 Adding Placeholder Fields

 In a production environment, many of the text fields will need to contain different information for each part or drawing (e.g. part measurements, job number, etc).
-This can be achieved by using placeholders.
+This can be achieved by using placeholders when placing or editing an object.

 When looking at the existing label design you can see which objects are placeholders and which are static by checking whether the object has blue arrows in the top left corner.